Karkusha23/WSM-PEWM/README.md

 ![image](https://github.com/Karkusha23/WSM-PEWM/assets/16138259/e4dab1f9-a2af-453c-ae8b-b073e67f8f92)
 ## Enemies
-Enemies can build paths with A* algorithm
+Enemies can build paths using A* algorithm

 Enemy types
 * Chaser - approaches player and deals contact damage
 * Shooter - keeps player in his line of sight as well as trying to keep distance.
 Will retreat if player gets to close
 * DVD - wanders diagonally and bouncing off the walls like DVD logo.
-Sometime stops and shoots several bullets in 4 directions
+Periodically stops and shoots several bullets in 4 directions
 * Wanderer - just walks randomly
 ### Boss
 Has healthbar at the bottom of the screen.
 Player has to defeat it to go to the next level